 Looker makes it easy to create graphics and charts based on the results of a query.
-This tutorial introduces you to Looker’s data visualizations.
-When you finish, you’ll be able to create and configure charts.
+This page explains how to create visualizations that best show off your data.
+After reading this page, you’ll be able to create and configure charts.

-The Explore page in Looker lets you immediately add an eye-catching chart to any query result set.
-Looker keeps query details and visualization configuration data together, so when you share a query, people get the picture as well as the data.
+Looker keeps query details and visualization configuration data together, so when you share a query, recipients get the picture as well as the data.

-On the Explore page, click the Visualization tab to configure visualization options for the current query.
-Use the chart buttons to pick the visualization that’s right for the data.
+Once you’ve created and run your query, click the Visualization tab in the Explore to configure visualization options for the query.
+Use the chart buttons to pick the visualization type that’s right for the data.

 Customizing Visualizations with Chart Settings

-Let’s go with a stacked area chart to show the sales for each category over time.
-We can customize it to make the data more readable and to add visual styling.
-Click the Edit button to configure the visualization parameters, then play around to get a result that suits you.
+You can customize a visualization to make the data more readable and to add visual styling.
+Click Edit to see the visualization options, then change the settings to get a result that suits you.

 Specifying LookML Fields to Include in the Visualization

 All dimensions and measures are automatically added to any visualizations you use.
 However, sometimes you won’t want to display every dimension or measure in the chart.
 In the example below, note that the measures Accidents Serious Accidents Count, Accidents Fatal Accidents Count, and Accidents Total Fatalities are displayed:

 To hide a column from the visualization, select the gear icon at the top right corner of the column, then select Hide from Visualization: